panva/node-oidc-provider/docs/README.md

 ### pairwiseIdentifier

 Function used by the OP when resolving pairwise ID Token and Userinfo sub claim values.
-See [Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html#PairwiseAlg)
+See [`OIDC Core 1.0`](https://openid.net/specs/openid-connect-core-1_0.html#PairwiseAlg)

 _**recommendation**_: Since this might be called several times in one request with the same arguments consider using memoization or otherwise caching the result based on account and client ids.